kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 swipe to course notes
 ```

-and Here's one i've prepared earlier.
+and Here's the one I'm going to use.
 Once again I have to add this to my zshell profile:

 ```
 swipe to iterm